philborlin/create-cluster-demo/README.md

 and are fully configured for CloudWatch logging.

 This demo utilizes the Freek library.
-Using this library allows us to create a few Domain Specific Languages (DSL), write a service using a combination of those DSLs and to split the interpretation of our service from the definition of it.
+Using this library allows us to create a few Domain Specific Languages (DSL) using Free Monads, write a service using a combination of those DSLs and to split the interpretation of our service from the definition of it.
 This allows our side-effect heavy demo to be written in a pure side-effect free way.

 In the demo three AWS services are utilized: EC2, ECS, and ELBv2 (alternatively known as ALB).
 The code has